lfedgeai/AegisEdgeAI/README.md

 This produces a PoG workload certificate/token, enabling verifiable enforcement of geographic policy at the workload level.

 ### 3. Addressing Hardware and Software Supply Chain Threats (work in progress)
-To mitigate the hardware and software supply chain threats above, CitadelAI adopts a layered trust model that binds device identity, hardware integrity, and runtime state into a continuous attestation chain from manufacturing through operation.
+To mitigate the hardware and software supply chain threats above, AegisEdgeAI adopts a layered trust model that binds device identity, hardware integrity, and runtime state into a continuous attestation chain from manufacturing through operation.

 **Hardware Inventory Attestation – BMC Path (Hardware Management Plane)**